 Temperatures tend to be hottest this month before they start to drop as we move into early autumn.

 It's also the month when many people choose to go on vacation.
 Is that even possible when you have a flock of chickens?
 You'll find out, later in this article.

-So let's get started on this month's tasks, to make sure they're completed before August is out.
+Let's get started on this month's tasks, so we can make sure they're completed before August is out.

 Choose those which obviously apply to your situation and tackle one a day so that they're completed long before the end of the month.

 Chickens struggle in the heat, and temperatures worldwide are increasing.
 August in Italy, for example, often reaches 45°C (113°F) for weeks at a time.
 In that kind of climate, chickens will start to suffer.

 It's so important that you're able to recognise, and act upon, the signs of heat stroke in your chickens.
 To ignore them can result in the flock very quickly dying of heat exhaustion.